svenhegewald/svenhegewald.github.io/_pages/about.md

   image_circular: false # crops the image to make it circular
 social: true # includes social icons at the bottom of the page
 ---
-Welcome to my website.
+**Welcome to my website.**

 I am a postdoctoral researcher in political science at ETH Zurich.

-My research draws on insights from social psychology, sociology, and geography to examine territorial divides in European politics.
-I focus in particular on the growing urban-rural divide in political behavior, and the crisis of trust in places left-behind.
+In my research, I draw on insights from social psychology, sociology, and geography to examine territorial divides in European politics.
+I focus in particular on the growing urban–rural divide in political behavior and the crisis of trust in places left behind.

 My work has been published in the *European Journal of Political Research*, the *European Political Science Review*, *European Union Politics*, the *Journal of Elections, Public Opinion and Parties*, and the *Journal of European Public Policy*.